SuryaSekhar14/magic-arena/README.md

 Sufficient tests are written to cover the codebase, and all methods and functions.
 Documentation for everything can be found below.

+The game uses a simple, easy-to-read, mantainable design and codebase, and is scalable for multiple players as well.
+Just incerase the max number of players in the `index.js` file.

 ## Problem Statement
 Design a Magical Arena.
 Every Player is defined by a "health" attribute, "strength" attribute, and an "attack" attribute - all positive integers.
 The player dies if his health attribute touches 0.